+(Up to 20 points)

 Scoring

 Applications must earn a minimum average score of 80 to be recommended for funding by the review panel.

 The maximum number of points an application can earn is 100.
 Panel members will individually score each application.
 The average of the individual panelist scores will be rounded to three decimal places.
 When the fourth decimal is a 5 or greater, the score will be rounded up in favor of the applicant.
 For example, 79.9995 will be rounded to 80 but 79.9993 would remain 79.999.